-Response/revisions: We had two extreme events at the Las Flores Canyon monitoring station in the last 3 year period.
-If we get more extreme events in the future, that in turn will raise the Expected Peak Day Concentration (EPDC), then any exceedances of the standard may no longer be classified as extreme events.
+If we get more extreme events in the future, that in turn will raise the EPDC and any exceedances may no longer be classified as extreme events.
 Instead, those exceedances may be considered violations of the standard, which could lead to a redesignation of the District to nonattainment.
-These concepts are further explained in Chapter 2 of the plan, under "Violations and Designation Values".
+These concepts are further explained in Chapter 2 of the Plan, under "Violations and Designation Values."